 The local dry woody stems of Sa plant to make paper, then use the paper to cover bamboo struts to form the umbrellas.

 4. Bathe The Elephant at Chiang Mai’s Elephant Nature Park

-Elephant is a precious treasure of Chiang Mai but many of them have been mistreated, poorly fed and overworked in logging and tourism industry.
+The elephant is a precious treasure of Chiang Mai but many of them have been mistreated, poorly fed and overworked in the logging and tourism industry.
 There are few of elephant sanctuaries have been set up in Chiang Mai to rescue the beautiful beasts from abuse.
-They also bring a good chance to visitors to ethical interact with the elephant.
+They also bring a good chance for visitors to ethical interact with the elephant.